 - 1. Subjects:

 - a.
 BIS-PACE,

 - b.
 Extended Inspection System

 - c.
 Terminal,

 - 2. Objects:

-- a. data EF.DG1, EF.DG2 and EF.DG5 to EF.DG16 of the logical MRTD,
+- a. data EF.DG1, EF.DG2 and EF.DG5 to EF.DG16, EF.SOD and EF.COM of the logical MRTD,

-- b. data EF.DG3 and EF.DG4 of the logical MRTD,
+- b. data in EF.DG3 of the logical travel document,

+- c. data in EF.DG4 of the logical travel document,

-- c. all TOE intrinsic secret cryptographic keys stored in the travel document,
+- d. all TOE intrinsic secret cryptographic keys stored in the travel document,

 - 3. Security attributes:

 - a.
 PACE authentication

 - b. authentication status of terminals,

 - c.
 Terminal Authentication.

-- FDP_ACF.1.2/The TSF shall enforce the following rules to determine if an operation

-among controlled subjects and controlled objects is allowed:
+FDP_ACF.1.2/ TRM The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

-A BIS-PACE is allowed to read data objects from FDP_ACF.1.1/TRM according to [19] after a successful PACE authentication as required by FIA_UAU.1/PACE.
+A BIS-PACE is allowed to read data objects from FDP ACF.1.1/TRM according to [14] after a successful PACE authentication as required by FIA UAU.1/PACE.